Daniella Marques

 Daniella Marques Consentino (born 16 October 1979) is a Brazilian economist and administration graduate.
 She was part of the economic team of president Jair Bolsonaro until 29 June 2022, when she was nominated as chairwoman of the state-owned Caixa Econômica Federal.
 She became the bank's chairwoman on 5 July 2022, replacing Pedro Guimaraes.
+She was discharged by president Luiz Inácio Lula da Silva in January 2023.